-On August 22, 1996, President Clinton signed into law the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 that created the Temporary Assistance for Needy Families (TANF) program thereby replacing the Aid to Families with Dependent Children (AFDC) and the Job Opportunities and Basic Skills (JOBS) programs.
-Under PRWORA, each state must operate a Title IV-D Child Support program to be eligible for TANF funds.

-On April 17, 1997, Governor Gary Locke signed into law the Washington WorkFirst Temporary Assistance for Needy Families Act thereby creating the WorkFirst program, Washington State's TANF program.
+On August 22, 1996, President Bill Clinton signed into law the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 that created the Temporary Assistance for Needy Families (TANF) program, thereby replacing the Aid to Families with Dependent Children (AFDC) and the Job Opportunities and Basic Skills (JOBS) programs.
+Under PRWORA, each state is required to operate a Title IV-D Child Support program in order to be eligible for TANF funds.
+On April 17, 1997, Governor Gary Locke signed into law the Washington WorkFirst Temporary Assistance for Needy Families Act, creating the WorkFirst program, Washington State's TANF program.
 The WorkFirst program went into effect in August 1997.
 These two federal and state laws resulted in major program and funding changes.

-On August 5, 1997, President Clinton signed into law the Balanced Budget Act (BBA) of 1997 which made numerous technical corrections to PRWORA.
-Funding and spending requirements included: (1) limiting the amount of TANF funds that can be transferred to Title XX - Social Services Block Grant (SSBG) to 10% of the TANF block grant and removing the requirement to transfer \$2 to the Child Care & Development Block Grant (CCDBG) for every \$1 transferred to the SSBG; (2) modification of the MOE requirements for the Contingency Fund; and (3) TANF work participation penalties were modified so that the penalty amount is 5% in the first year, and increasing by 2% per year up to 21% maximum.
+On August 5, 1997, President Clinton signed into law the Balanced Budget Act (BBA) of 1997, which made numerous technical corrections to PRWORA.
+Funding and spending requirements included: (1) limiting the amount of TANF funds that can be transferred to Title XX - Social Services Block Grant (SSBG) to 10% of the TANF block grant, and removing the requirement to transfer \$2 to the Child Care & Development Block Grant (CCDBG) for every \$1 transferred to the SSBG; (2) modification of the MOE requirements for the Contingency Fund; and (3) modification of TANF work participation penalties so that the penalty amount is 5% in the first year, and increasing by 2% per year up to 21% maximum.

-On February 8, 2006 President Bush signed into law the Deficit Reduction Act of 2005 reauthorizing the Temporary Assistance for Needy Families (TANF) program with a renewed focus on work, program integrity and strengthening families through healthy marriage promotion and responsible fatherhood.
-Work activities were defined along with how to count and verify reported hours.
+On February 8, 2006, President George Bush signed into law the Deficit Reduction Act of 2005 reauthorizing the TANF program with a renewed focus on work, program integrity and strengthening families through healthy marriage promotion and responsible fatherhood.
+Work activities were defined along with procedures for counting and verifying reported hours.
 The reauthorization was scheduled to expire on September 30, 2010.

-On February 17, 2009 President Obama signed into law the American Recovery and Reinvestment Act (ARRA) of 2009.
-This bill provided funding in several key areas: (1) Supplemental Nutrition Assistance Program (SNAP) - provided a 13.6 percent increase in the maximum benefits (Basic Food).
-(2) TANF - made numerous changes to the TANF program by establishing a TANF Emergency Contingency Fund to provide additional funds to states that experience an increase in: (a) their TANF caseload and expenditures, (b) short-term non-recurring benefits, or (c) subsidized employment programs.
-States are eligible to receive 80% of the increase in expenditures between FFY 2007 or FFY 2008 (whichever is less) and FFY 2009.
-Funding was available for FFY 2009 and 2010 and was limited to 50% of the combined annual TANF awards for the 2 year period.
-(3) Modifed the TANF carry-forward rules to allow states to carry forward unexpended TANF and emergency contingency funds to the next year without the requirement to spend them on assistance.
+On February 17, 2009, President Barack Obama signed into law the American Recovery and Reinvestment Act (ARRA) of 2009, which provided funding in several key areas: (1) Supplemental Nutrition Assistance Program (SNAP) - providing a 13.6% increase in the maximum benefits (Basic Food); (2) TANF - making numerous changes to the TANF program by establishing a TANF Emergency Contingency Fund to provide additional funds to states that experience an increase in (a) their TANF caseload and expenditures, (b) short-term non-recurring benefits, or (c) subsidized employment programs.
+States were eligible to receive 80% of the increase in expenditures between Federal Fiscal Year (FFY) 2007 and FFY 2008 (whichever is less) and FFY 2009.
+Funding was available for FFY 2009 and 2010 and was limited to 50% of the combined annual TANF awards for the two-year period; and (3) modifying the TANF carry-forward rules to allow states to carry forward unexpended TANF and emergency contingency funds to the next year without the requirement to spend them on assistance.